Powerlearnproject/se-day1-assignment-Waman22/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit testing involves testing individual components or functions of a software application in isolation.
+Importance:
+Detects bugs early in the development cycle.
+Ensures each module or function works as expected.

+ntegration testing checks the interactions between different modules or components of a system to ensure they work together correctly.

+Importance:

+Identifies interface defects between integrated components.
+Ensures seamless communication between different system parts.

+System testing evaluates the entire system as a whole to ensure it meets the specified requirements.

+Importance:

+Verifies that all components work together as a complete system.
+Identifies performance, security, and usability issues.

+Acceptance testing is performed to validate whether the software meets business requirements and is ready for deployment.

+Importance:

+Ensures the software meets end-user expectations.
+Confirms that all functional and non-functional requirements are satisfied.

 #Part 2: Introduction to AI and Prompt Engineering